Welding-arc:

 An Article on the physical characteristics of the Electric Arc was published in our Practical Welding Letter No. 12, issue of August 2004.
 To read the Article click on PWL#012.

-To receive at no cost all the issues of PWL as they are published, please click on Subscription.
+To receive at no cost all the issues of PWL as they are published, please Subscribe.

-Welding-arc history was not without setbacks: the most famous example is the occurrence of spectacular failures which plagued eight all-welded ships of the Liberty class, built during World War II, which suddenly broke in two as a consequence of exposure to high seas under particularly cold weather.
+Welding arc history was not without setbacks: the most famous example is the occurrence of spectacular failures which plagued eight all-welded ships of the Liberty class, built during World War II.
+These ships suddenly broke in two as a consequence of exposure to high seas under particularly cold weather.

 The lessons learned during the thorough investigations that followed to clarify the underlying causes, were essential to the progress of knowledge in this particular metallurgical matter.

-For a short overview of these events, the interested reader is referred to an article that can be read by clicking here.
+For a short overview of these events, interested readers are referred to an article that can be read by clicking on the AWS Blockbuster page.

 Stick welding...